 - Dust with a cloth

-- Care for an animal’s food and water dishes
+- Care for an animal’s food and water dish

 Primary Schoolers (Ages 6-9)

-Once a child reaches primary school age, they can take on a lot more responsibility without supervision.
-They can start learning more physically difficult or complex tasks, as they are continuing to learn the necessary skills to do so.
+Once a child reaches primary school age, they can take on much more responsibility without supervision.
+They can start learning more physically challenging or complex tasks as they continue to develop necessary skills.

-Parents should understand that this age group will sometimes start “rebelling” against the idea of chores, as they learn more independence.
-With patience, however, they will understand they are still expected to help around the home.
-Some children may never rebel against their chores.
-Whether they do or not will largely depend on their own unique personalities.
+Parents should understand that this age group will sometimes start “rebelling” against the idea of doing chores as they learn more independence.
+However, try to remain patient and consistent with the expectation that your kids continue to help around the home.
+Some children may never challenge their parents in this way.
+Whether they do or not will largely depend on their unique personalities.

-In addition to the chores listed for both toddlers and preschoolers above, primary schoolers between the ages of 6 and 9 can usually do the following chores:
+In addition to the chores listed for both toddlers and preschoolers above, primary schoolers between the ages of 6 and 9 can usually complete the following tasks: